hedi0/Smart-Parking/README.md

  Serial Debug Co
-Monitor these messages in Seri (1152
+Monitor these messages in Ser
 - `Card dete